glxywulf/15112n22termProject/README.md

 Last thing you were working on was vertical line collision.
 Has the problem of sticking to any vertical line present.

+Currently stuck at a divide by 0 thing. test it out in test.py to see where the issue is